Cross-Framework Mapping

 NIST-CSF-ID.RA-02Cyber threat intelligence is received from information sharing forums

-NIST-CSF-ID.RA-09Integrity and accuracy of risk assessment results are verified2 targets
+NIST-CSF-ID.RA-09Integrity and accuracy of risk assessment results are verified

 NIST-CSF-ID.RA-10Critical suppliers are assessed on the basis of their risk